 Join us to explore the biodiversity of Tucson’s Stormwater Parks!

 When/What/Where: March 29, 2025 from 8am-3:30pm– Community WATER Advocate program is a partnership between Pima County Regional Flood Control District and Ironwood Tree Experience.
 This educator workshop is designed to open up the urban landscape as a dynamic area for learning.
-Pima County’s Green stormwater infrastructure parks are located across the City.
+Pima County’s Stormwater Parks are located across the City.
 Through engineering that mimics natural systems these parks reduce flooding potential by holding water and supporting an urban oasis of native plants and animals.
 Educators will get an up close and personal connection with 2 of these parks as potential sites for school programs ranging from the Sciences to Arts and History.

 Compensation: All participating teachers will receive a $200 stipend for this workshop.